First-foot: Outside of the British Isles

 In Serbian folklore, the polaznik, polažajnik, polaženik, or radovan, is the first person who visits the family on Christmas Day.
 Like the first-foot tradition, it is expected that the visit will ensure good luck and well-being for the household in the ensuing year.
 Often a man or boy is chosen in advance for the visit on Christmas morning.

 There are practices similar to first-footing outside the British Isles.
-For example, it exists in Sweden, where having a fair-skinned, blond(e) first-foot is considered the highest blessing whereas darker persons are considered bad luck.
 In a similar Greek tradition called pothariko, also called podariko (from the root pod-, or 'foot'), it is believed that the first person to enter the house on New Year's Eve brings either good or bad luck.
 Many households to this day keep this tradition and specially select who first enters the house.
 After the first-foot, the lady of the house serves the guests with Christmas treats or gives them an amount of money to ensure that good luck will come in the new year.